chocovore17/fpga-caching-fyp/README.md

 1. Client id = adress to read

 ## Repository structure

+all the relevant pieces of code is under code/ folder.
  1. Shared: memory files
     1. Memory class
     2. module to instantiate memory from a file